glad/glDatePicker/README.md

 - Callback function that executes when the user changes the month through the options.

+### onOutDayClick(monthFirstDate)

+- Callback function that exectues when a user clicks on a date not part of the current month.

 ### onCalendarRefresh(monthFirstDate)

-- Callback function that combines all three of the previous features into a single option.
+- Callback function that combines all four of the previous features into a single option.

 Example
 ---------------